mcellteam/mcell/libmcell/documentation/generated/model.rst

      | Only hits of molecules of this species will be reported, any species hit is reported when not set.

+  | Register a callback for event when a molecule hits a wall.
-  | There can be currently only a single wall hit callback registered.
+  | Note\: There can be currently only a single wall hit callback registered.

 * | **register_reaction_callback**

    * | function: Callable, # std::function<void(std::shared_ptr<ReactionInfo>, py::object)>
      | Callback function to be called.
-     | It must have two arguments ReactionInfo and context.
+     | The function must have two arguments ReactionInfo and context.
-     | Called when it is decided that the reaction will happen.
+     | Called right after a reaction occured but before the reactants were removed.
-     | After return the reaction proceeds as it would without a callback.
+     | After return the reaction proceeds and reactants are removed (unless they were kept
+     | by the reaction such as with reaction A + B -> A + C).

    * | context: Any, # py::object
      | Context passed to the callback function, the callback function can store